-- Filling a turkey cavity with stuffing is easy enough to do, but problems can crop up if you aren't paying attention to food safety regulations.
-Arm yourself with the facts and then heed the guidelines as you prep your turkey and stuffing.
-Thiw way you and your nearest and dearest can enjoy a delicious stuffed turkey this Thanksgiving.
+Filling a turkey cavity with stuffing is easy enough to do, but problems can crop up if you aren't paying attention to food safety regulations.
+Arm yourself with the facts and then follow the guidelines as you prep your turkey and stuffing.

-People have been stuffing turkeys for years without mishap, but all it takes is one time to spoil a holiday for all your guests.
-Once you've committed to cooking the stuffing inside the cavity of the turkey, you'll need to heed food safety guidelines.
-Of special note: Do not ever attempt to grill or deep-fry a stuffed turkey because these fast-cooking methods will never allow enough time for the stuffing to cook through before the turkey is done.
+People have been stuffing turkeys for years without a mishap, but all it takes is one time to spoil a holiday for all your guests.
+Once you've committed to cooking the stuffing inside the cavity of the turkey, make sure to follow food safety guidelines.
+And remember that you shouldn't attempt to grill or deep-fry a stuffed turkey, as these fast-cooking methods won't allow enough time for the stuffing to cook through before the turkey is done.

 - Wait to stuff the turkey until right before it will be roasted, never ahead of time.

-- When you are cooking the stuffing inside the turkey, the meat will be releasing the juices from the uncooked meat throughout cooking; this is why it is so imperative that the stuffing be cooked fully to an internal temperature of 165 degrees.
-This means you must measure the temperature of the stuffing as well as the breast and thigh meat to prevent the risk of food-borne illness.
+- When stuffing cooks inside a turkey, the meat releases juices from the uncooked meat throughout the stuffing during cooking.
+This is why it is so imperative that the stuffing be cooked fully to an internal temperature of 165 degrees.
+You should always measure the temperature of the stuffing as well as the breast and thigh meat before serving to prevent the risk of food-borne illness.